mattsmithdatera/cakebot/README.rst

 ----

 The ``book`` command is used to book available slots in the additional rooms.
-Available time slots (at the bottom of the PTGbot page) display a slot code you can use book the room.
+Available time slots (at the bottom of the cakebot page) display a slot code you can use book the room.
 Example usage::

   #vitrage book Missouri-MonAM